NoahTheDuke/splint/docs/rules.md

 ### Rule name and genre

 Rule names should be short descriptions of the problem domain or the preferred solution.
-Genres are meant to loosely group rules according to their focus:
+Genres are meant to loosely group rules according to their focus.

-* `lint` is for code that can be easily incorrect or is suspicious (`if` missing a branch, a threading macro with a single element, etc).
-* `metrics` is about properties of code that can be measured, such as length of functions.
-* `naming` is about the names given to defining forms (`defn`, `defrecord`, etc) when they don't adhere to Clojure community idioms or style.
-* `style` is for code that has no issues but doesn't adhere to Clojure community idioms or style (`(when (not ...` vs `(when-not ...`, etc)

-**Note**: A lot of existing `lint` rules need to be moved to the `style` genre as I didn't develop this system until very late into the process.
-There is also `dev` used to lint Splint's own codebase that aren't meant to be public.
-These are stored in the `dev/` folder.
+The genres are described in [Genre Overview](genre-overview.md).

 ### Docstrings